waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hidden Passages:** Impassable-looking walls can sometimes be walked through.
 - **Strength Mechanics:** Does not need to be reactivated per push.
 Player position can change depending on push direction.
 - **HM Field Move Usage:** Requires two 'A' presses (prompt + confirmation).
+- **Tile Mechanics Glossary:**
+  - `ground`: Standard walkable tile.
+  - `grass`: Walkable tile with wild encounters.
+  - `impassable`: Cannot be entered (walls, buildings, etc.).
+  - `cuttable`: A tree that can be cut with HM Cut.
+Becomes `ground` after being cut.
+  - `ledge`: Can only be jumped down from above (Y-1).
+Impassable from all other directions.
+  - `water`: Can only be crossed with HM Surf.

 ## C. Key Event & Puzzle Log